 Approval Policies – Although approval policies are missing from vRA 8.0 and many customers on vRA 7.x are using them, the same customers also use tools such as ServiceNow, where vRA can leverage the ServiceNow capabilities for the approval policies, with vRA 8.0 then taking over the deployment once ServiceNow has completed the approval workflow.
 I have not heard anything hinted that this may return in vRA 8.1, so for now there are simply no approval policies in vRA 8.

 Multi-Tenancy – Unfortunately multi-tenancy is not available in vRA 8.0.
-It has been hinted a several public VMware events and VMUG events that vRA 8.1 will be released with multi-tenancy, but we still don’t know what this will look like or if it will provide the same separation as version 7.x did.
-For now, if you require multi-tenancy, vRA 7.6 or waiting for vRA 8.1 are your only options.
+It has been hinted at several public VMware events and VMUG events that vRA 8.1 will likely be released with multi-tenancy, but we still don’t know what this will look like or if it will provide the same separation as version 7.x did.
+For now, if you require multi-tenancy, vRA 7.6 or waiting for vRA 8.x are your only options.

 Property Dictionary – The property dictionary which was utilised extensively by customers in vRA 7.x is gone from vRA 8.0.
 Never fear though, there is a replacement!
 Almost all vRA components now have a generic key-value pair for tagging different components.
 VMware provides some good documentation on Tags and how best to use them, so have a good read of the documentation here.

 Ansible – With vRA 7.x, Ansible Tower was supported.
-However, vRA 8.0 only supports Ansible (Open Source) and not Ansible Tower.
+However, vRA 8.0 only supports Ansible (Open Source) and not Ansible Tower currently.

 Unsupported Endpoints – vRA 8.0 does not support several endpoints.
 The full list is available here and this includes vCloud Director, Hyper-V and VCH.